 I know this is not the first time I’ve visited Red’s kitchen.
 My very first two recipe posts were for Borscht and a Russian-Style Ratatouille inspired by the best prison cook on television.
 Today’s recipe, though, comes from last season, episode 12: Don’t Make Me Come Back There.

 So staying true to the episode I used some fresh leek, sage, and ears of corn.
-I’m currently loving this season as I can get 3-5 ears for a dollar, and the corn tastes delightful even raw.
+I currently love this growing season as I can get 3-5 ears for a dollar, and the corn tastes delightful even raw.
 You’ll have to cut it off the cob, but a bundt cake pan makes it easy to collect all the kernels with little to no mess involved.

 So here it is in it’s sweet and savory glory.
 The past is in the past.
 Today’s a new day, and we’re all equal in Red’s magic restaurant.